Last Updated on

 22. Camouflage Clothing And Hunting Blinds

 You may need to turn to hunting, if things get dire, and you start running low on food.
 But don’t just have camo (camouflage) clothing on hand for hunting.
 Realize that if unsavory people come to the area, you and your family may have to flee your home and hide out in a nearby forest.
 Don’t just buy standard camouflage as you may have seen it worn casually over the years.
-It will be easier to stay hidden as you cross through a forest or wilderness area if you have the appropriate camouflage coloring for the terrain.
+It will be easier to stay hidden as you cross through a forest or wilderness area if you have the appropriate camouflage coloring for the terrain (make sure you have the right bushcraft gear to stay safe and alive).

 Consider having two types of camouflage — dark colors for a forest rich in green colors; light colors for a terrain that is more like a prairie or even the desert.
 Camouflage face paint is a second item to have; but also know how to make natural colored camouflage “paint” for your face using simply streaks of dark mud and dirt.